MediaMath/t1-python/README.rst

 .. code:: bash

-    $ pip install --extra-index-url=https://code.mediamath.com/pypi/simple/ TerminalOne
+    $ pip install TerminalOne

-The ``--extra-index-url`` flag specifies a package index URL; this is where the code is hosted.
 Alternatively, download the latest tag of the repository as a tarball or zip file and run:

 .. code:: bash